CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/microsoft365/authentication/oauth/microsoft365oauthcertificatecredentials.md

 ### TenantId

-The TenantId is used to refer to a specific Microsoft365 tenant.
+The TenantId is used to define the Microsoft365 tenant in which the client application is registered.
 The value of this property may optionally be encrypted; for more information on how to encrypt this property, see [EncryptableText][].

 | | |
 |--------------------|---------------------------|